Herbertkartel/alx-low_level_programming/0x08-recursion/README.md

-prints length of a string
+prints factorial of number n